makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

     >>> self.portal.portal_properties.ploneboard_notify_properties.debug_mode = True

-Later we'll also need the default template for e-mail sent.

-    >>> from Products.PloneboardNotify import html_template

-Ok, now we are ready to load the Plone site where this product is installed.
+Now we are ready to load the Plone site where the product is installed.
-Now we need to login and begin with creation of some forum.
+We need to login before beeing able to start with creation of a forum.

     >>> browser.open(portal_url+'/login_form')
     >>> browser.getControl('Login Name').value = 'root'